Class Schedule

 Registration Information – This course offering through LTAP is intended primarily for local agency employees (county, city, village and township).
 The max. number of seats per session is 20, due to the field exercise.
 Registrations are processed in the order they are submitted online, while seats are still available.
 The registration fee is $36 per person for government employees and $90 for non-government employees.
 Lunch is “on your own”.
 Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact Ohio LTAP prior to the course date so the appropriate arrangements can be made.
 If you are sick or not feeling well, please DO NOT attend the course.
 If you need to cancel your registration, please contact the LTAP office.

-Registration Information – On behalf of ODOT’s Office of Structural Engineering, LTAP is managing the registration process for ALL participants.
-Registrations are processed in the order they are submitted online, while seats are still available.
-There is no charge to attend.
+Registration Information – Registrations are processed in the order they are submitted online, while seats are still available.
+The registration fee is $60 per person for government employees and $150 for non-government employees.
 Lunch is “on your own”.
-Any registrant requiring a reasonable accommodation during training (i.e., mobility or access) should contact Ohio LTAP prior to the course date so the appropriate arrangements can be made.
-If you are sick or not feeling well, please DO NOT attend the workshop.
+Any registrant requiring a reasonable accommodation during training (i.e. mobility or access) should contact Ohio LTAP prior to course date so the appropriate arrangements can be made.
+If you are sick or not feeling well, please DO NOT attend the course.
 If you need to cancel your registration, please contact the LTAP office.

 Description – The ODOT Division of Planning is excited to announce the rollout of the enhanced Transportation Information Mapping System (TIMS).
 This updated version builds upon the familiar functionality while introducing a more user-friendly interface and incorporating highly requested enhancements.
 TIMS remains a central resource for transportation employees, stakeholders, and the public to view, share and analyze Ohio’s transportation data using powerful web mapping tools.
 Designed for both GIS experts and casual users, TIMS enables the creation of high-quality maps and provides access to 100+ transportation related datasets.